 Andee Hill | ICANN

 Andee Hill is a seasoned professional in the domain name industry, with a career spanning over two decades.
-She currently serves as the Director of gTLD Accounts at ICANN, a role she acquired in 2019 after joining in August 2017 as Registrar Services & Engagement Programs Director.
+She currently serves as the Senior Director, GDD Accounts at ICANN, a role she acquired in 2019 after joining in August 2017 as Registrar Services & Engagement Programs Director.
 In her current capacity, Andee leads an international team that manages all gTLD (generic Top-Level Domain) registry operators and ICANN-accredited registrars, ensuring smooth operations and strategic oversight of the domain name system.

 Andee's journey in the domain name industry began in 1999 when she became one of the first employees at Escrow.com, a premier domain name escrow company that was founded that same year.
 She played an integral role in Escrow.com’s growth, holding multiple positions and contributing to its development into a leading platform for secure online transactions.